huibizhang/vuepress-plugin-simple-blog/docs/guide/getting-started.md

     ...
 ```

-After you put it, launch your dev server, you can see the articles are **all can visit**.
-The link of article will be like `{your-sites-domain}/post/xxxxxx/`.
+After you put it, launch your dev server and you can see the articles are **all can visit** by the link like `{your-sites-domain}/post/xxxxxx/`.

 #### Demo
 In my case, there is the artcle name and the link: